pydicom/pynetdicom/docs/tutorials/create_scp.rst

 association *acceptor*, its up to us to specify what :doc:`presentation context<../user/presentation>` are *supported* rather than *requested*.
-Since we'll be supporting the storage of *CT Images* encoded using the *Implicit VR Little Endian* transfer syntax we use :meth:`~ae.ApplicationEntity.add_supported_context` to add a presentation context with abstract syntax *CT Image Storage*.
+Since we'll be supporting the storage of *CT Images* encoded using the *Explicit VR Little Endian* transfer syntax we use :meth:`~ae.ApplicationEntity.add_supported_context` to add a presentation context with abstract syntax *CT Image Storage*.